 Evaluating Submissions: We hope to be able to accommodate all participants who would like to attend the workshop.
 However, if submissions exceed the workshop’s capacity, we will prioritize invitations based on the following criteria:

-The submission deadline is May 25, 2o18.
+The (new and extended) submission deadline is June 1, 2o18.
 We will notify those accepted to participate in the workshop by June 9, 2018.

 If you have any questions about the designathon, contact Jessica Vitak with any questions about the workshop.
 Include “SOUPS 2018 designathon” in the subject line.